Remember Jewish Izbica

 -- 2,013 Jews from Germany on June 15, 1942

-According to testimonies and literature, the first two deportations from Izbica (on 24 March 1942 and 8 April 1942) were sent to Belzec Death Camp.
+According to testimonies and literature, the first two deportations from Izbica (on March 24, 1942 and April 8, 1942) were sent to Belzec Death Camp.
 Most of these victims were Polish Jews.
 They were deported due to the S.S. requiring space for deportees from western countries.
-The transport of 14-15 May 1942, which consisted of German/Czech Jews, went to Sobibor Death Camp and
+The transport of May 14-15, 1942, which consisted of German/Czech Jews, went to Sobibor Death Camp and Majdanek Death Camp.

 The two main Nazis in Izbica were Kurt Engels and Ludwig Klem (also spelled Klimt, Klemp, Klempt).
 Engels committed suicide in 1958.
 The fate of Ludwig Klem is not known.